skyvers/skyve-dev-guide/chapters/appendix.md

 ### Configuring the IDE (Windows example)

-* Create C:\\\_\\ (just go to C:\\->right click->New->Folder then type "_" as the folder name)
+* Create C:\\\_\\ (just go to C:\\->right click->New->Folder then type "_" as the
-You may use whatever folder for you workspace in Eclipse, just do remember the folder you've chosen and make sure that the folder name has no spaces (java doesn't like naming convention with spaces).
+folder name).
+You may use any folder for you workspace in Eclipse, just do remember the folder you've chosen and try to ensure that the folder name has no spaces to avoid any issues with Java paths and spaces.
 * Start Eclipse uisng Eclipse.exe and select C:\\\_\\ as workspace, tick 'Use as default option - do not ask again', Cancel the welcome wizard and Close the welcome tab in the editor frame.
-* Change compiler compliance level to 1.8 (Window -> Preferences -> Java -> Compiler) press ‘Apply’ - press Yes for full build, and then press OK.
+* Change compiler compliance level to 1.8 (Window -> Preferences -> Java -> Compiler)
+press ‘Apply’ - press Yes for full build, and then press OK.
+* To manage the Wildfly application server from Eclipse:
+  * Open the server explorer window if it is not already in your workspace (Window -> Show View -> Servers)
+  * Right click inside the server explorer and select New
+  * Expand JBoss Community
+  * If WildFly 10.x is not in the list of adapters, you will need to download them:
+    * Choose JBoss, WildFly & EAP Server Tools and click Next
+    * Accept the licence terms and click Finish
+    * Restart Eclipse when prompted
+  * Select WildFly 10.x and click _Next_
+  * Accept the defaults and click _Next_
+  * Click _Finish_

 #### Importing Projects

-In Eclipse, choose File->Import.. ->Git->Projects from Git->Next->Clone URI and type in https://github.com/skyvers/skyve.git as URI, then click the 'Next' button, choose the master and click the 'Next' button.
+In Eclipse, choose File->Import.. ->Git->Projects from Git->Next->Clone URI and
+type in https://github.com/skyvers/skyve.git as URI, then click the _Next_ button, choose the master and click the _Next_ button.
 Choose your destination directory, in this example, we have chosen C:\\\_\\ directory.
-Then click the 'Next' button.
+Then click the _Next_ button.
 The import wizard should be displayed and cloning the Skyve project.

 After cloning the master, go to Project -> Clean - Select clean all projects and press OK - wait for activity to cease in bottom right corner of the eclipse window.

 #### Creating the server

 * In Eclipse, open the 'Servers' view.
 Window->Show View->Other...->Server->Servers
 * Right click inside the 'Server' tab/view and select New->Server.
 Now if you have installed the JBoss tools as per above instruction, you should be able to select 'Wildfly 10.x'.
-Leave everything as is and click the 'Next' button, leave everything as is and click the 'Next' button again.
+Leave everything as is and click the _Next_ button, leave everything as is and click the _Next_ button again.
-* On the next dialog box named JBoss Runtime, click 'Download and install runtime...' link and select 'Wildfly 10.0.0 Final' and click 'Next', accept the terms and click 'Next'.
+* On the next dialog box named JBoss Runtime, click 'Download and install runtime...' link and select 'Wildfly 10.0.0 Final' and click _Next_, accept the terms and click _Next_.
 * You may choose your preferred installation folder but do remember this folder as you will need it later, and click 'Finish'.
 Once your Wildfly is installed, choose 'jdk1.8.0_xxx' as the 'Alternate JRE' for your Wildfly Runtime JRE then click the 'Finish' button.

 #### Configuring Wildfly